nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## ARM MAP

-Another useful profiler is provided on the NeSI system, the [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) (previous Allinea MAP) profiler, which is part of the `forge` module (as well as the parallel debugger DDT).
+Another useful profiler provided on the NeSI system is [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) (previous Allinea MAP) profiler, which is part of the `forge` module (as well as the parallel debugger DDT).
 In contrast to cProfile, MAP is a commercial product, which can profile parallel, multi-threaded and single-threaded C/C++, Fortran and F90, as well as Python codes.
-It can be used without code modification.
-MAP can be launched with a GUI and without.
-The GUI allows the user to navigate through the code and enables them to focus on specific source lines.
-The "Express Launch", without a GUI, enables easy usage of existing submission scripts and workflows.
-For more details see the [ARM MAP manual](https://developer.arm.com/docs/101136/latest/map)).
-On the NeSI system you can start it by loading `module load forge` and launching `map`.
+More about ARM can be found [here](https://nesi.github.io/perf-training/python-scatter/profiling_MAP).

-## Summary
+## Exercises

-You should now be able to profile code to help understand where time is being spent in a Python code.
+ * How much self time in percent is spent in `computeScatteredWave`?
+ * How much total time in percent is spent in `computeScatteredWave`?
+ * Does it make sense to focus optimisation efforts on `computeScatteredWave`?